 By-Reference/In-Out parameters

-The reference parameters in C++ are passed either through pointers or reference operator &.
+&.
 In C# reference parameters are less error prone.
 Reference parameters are also called In-Out parameters because you pass a reference address of the location, so you pass an input value and get an output value from that function.

 You can not pass an un-initialized reference parameter into a function.
-C# uses a keyword ref for the reference parameters.
-You also have to use keyword ref with an argument while passing it to a function demanding reference parameter.
+C# uses a keyword

 Example: